tp tate@programs scanner ready

 Build and release hygiene

-Catches missing CI, missing lockfiles, risky scripts, loose dependency versions, and weak TypeScript config.
+Catches missing CI, missing lockfiles, risky scripts, loose dependency versions, token-based npm publish workflows, and weak TypeScript config.

 sarif